strimzi/strimzi.github.io/_posts/2023-01-08-running-apache-kafka-on-FIPS-enabled-Kubernetes-cluster.md

 Thanks to the improvements described above, when you deploy a new Apache Kafka cluster with Strimzi 0.33 or newer on a FIPS-enabled Kubernetes cluster, everything should work out of the box.
 But what if you are already running Strimzi and Apache Kafka on a FIPS-enabled Kubernetes cluster with the FIPS mode disabled through Strimzi's `FIPS_MODE` options?

-In such case, you can of course move to run under the FIPS mode as well.
+In such a case, you can also run in FIPS mode.
-But to avoid any possible issues, you should go through the following steps.
+But to avoid any possible issues, you need to go through the following steps.

 First, upgrade to Strimzi 0.33 or newer, but keep the `FIPS_MODE` environment variable still set to `disabled` to disable the FIPS mode.
-Once you are running the new Strimzi version, but with the FIPS mode still disabled, you should update the certificates and the SCRAM-SHA passwords:
+Once you are running the new Strimzi version, but with the FIPS mode still disabled, you update the certificates and the SCRAM-SHA passwords:

-* If you initially deployed your cluster with a Strimzi version older than 0.30, it might still use the PKCS12 stores using old encryption and digest algorithms which will not be supported with FIPS enabled.
+* If you initially deployed your cluster with a Strimzi version older than 0.30, it might still use the PKCS12 stores using old encryption and digest algorithms which are not supported with FIPS enabled.
   To get the certificates recreated with the new algorithms, you should renew the Cluster and Clients CA.
   If you use CAs generated by the Cluster Operator, you can use an [annotation to trigger the renewal](https://strimzi.io/docs/operators/latest/full/configuring.html#proc-renewing-ca-certs-manually-str).
-  If you use your own CAs, you can follow the docs about [renewing your own CA certificates](https://strimzi.io/docs/operators/latest/full/configuring.html#renewing-your-own-ca-certificates-str).
+  If you use your own CAs, you can follow the docs to [renew your own CA certificates](https://strimzi.io/docs/operators/latest/full/configuring.html#renewing-your-own-ca-certificates-str).

 * If you use SCRAM-SHA authentication, you have to check the password length of your users.
   If they are less than 32 characters long, you will have to generate a new password for them.
   You can do that by deleting the user secret and having the User Operator generate a new one with a new password with sufficient length.
-  Alternatively, if you provided your password using the `.spec.authentication.password` section of the `KafkaUser` custom resource, you have to update the password in the Kubernetes Secret referenced here.
+  Alternatively, if you provided your password using the `.spec.authentication.password` section of the `KafkaUser` custom resource, you have to update the password in the Kubernetes secret referenced in the same password configuration.
   Don't forget to update your clients to use the new passwords.

-Once all the certificates are using the correct algorithms and the SCRAM-SHA passwords are sufficiently long, you can now enable the FIPS mode.
+When all the certificates are using the correct algorithms and the SCRAM-SHA passwords are sufficiently long, you can enable the FIPS mode.
-You can do so by removing the environment variable `FIPS_MODE` from the Strimzi Cluster Operator deployment.
+You do so by removing the environment variable `FIPS_MODE` from the Strimzi Cluster Operator deployment.
-The operator will restart and will roll all the operands to re-enable the FIPS mode.
+When the operator restarts, it rolls all the operands to enable the FIPS mode.
-And once it is done, all your Kafka clusters will now run with the OpenJDK FIPS mode enabled.
+When complete, all your Kafka clusters will be running with the OpenJDK FIPS mode enabled.

 Of course, if you still prefer to run with the FIPS mode disabled, the `FIPS_MODE` configuration option added in Strimzi 0.28 is still available.
-So if you want, you can keep using it as well.

 ## Known limitations